Global security expert: Yes, a president can unilaterally decide to launch a nuclear weapon

-Bruce G. Blair, a former Minuteman missile-launch officer and research scholar at Princeton University’s Program on Science and Global Security, told Business Insider in September that the answer, essentially, is yes.
+Bruce G. Blair, a former Minuteman missile-launch officer and research scholar at Princeton University’s Program on Science and Global Security, told Business Insider that the answer, essentially, is yes.

-Blair pointed to a step-by-step outline of the nuclear chain of command which he helped describe in Bloomberg earlier in September.
+Blair pointed to a step-by-step outline of the nuclear chain of command which he helped describe in Bloomberg earlier this month.

 Here’s what would happen, according to Blair: The president would consult with top military brass about the use of a nuclear weapon.
 The president would come to a decision.
 The order would be verified and officially issued.
 The launch crews would take over.
 And, finally, the missiles would be deployed.